 Investigations are covered according to category.
 In appendix 5, a summary of suggested bloods to be taken prior to review at the RM clinic are listed.
-See algorithm for suggested investigations of RM.
+Appendix 6 is a suggested algorithm for the investigation of RM.

 ANATOMICAL INVESTIGATIONS

 Uterine anomalies have been associated with RM.
 These can be congenital or acquired.